 - XPS is strong when compressed under load

-- This is mostly for specialist applications like in car parks and commercial floors but can be applied to more general application.
+- This is mostly for specialist applications like in car parks and commercial floors but can be applied to more general applications.
 You can find XPS on a plywood frame for instance.

 Expanded Polystyrene(EPS) Foam Insulation

 Expanded polystyrene (EPS) Foam insulation is used for:

 - EPS insulation board are used for specialist applications

 - EPS is a good and inexpensive insulator.